Saveliy113/Saveliy113/README.md

 ### :man_technologist: About me:

-I’m Saveliy — Fullstack JavaScript Developer

-I’m a fullstack developer with over two years of real production experience, working on systems in banking, telecommunications, and CRM solutions.
+I’m Saveliy — Fullstack JavaScript Developer with over two years of real production experience, working on systems in banking, telecommunications, and CRM solutions.
 I’ve built and scaled web applications, developed automation services and a chat-agent system, and contributed to complex enterprise modules.

 I work confidently across the stack — from backend development with Node.js to frontend development with Vue and React — and I also have experience with Golang.
 My focus is building stable, scalable, and maintainable systems that run in real-world environments.
 ---